BigChemistry-RobotLab/sdl-surface-tension-simulator/README.md

 ## Technologies Used
 This project utilizes the following packages, among others:
 - [SiLA 2 python implementation](https://sila2.gitlab.io/sila_python/) to create the microservces
-- [Prefect workflow orchestration package](https://pypi.org/project/prefect/) to visualize the workflow.
+- [Prefect workflow orchestration](https://pypi.org/project/prefect/) to visualize the workflow.
 - [opencv-python](https://pypi.org/project/opencv-python/) To generate and analyse the pendant drop images.

 ## Screenshots